fabiomercorio/GraphDBLP/README.md

 # Disclaimer

 GraphDBLP is an experimental tool developed as a proof of concepts to empirically verify some how a graph-based analysis can be performed over the well known DBLP computer science biography.
 This means there could be bugs, or queries that need for better optimisation, refinement or improvement.
-The aim behind this project is to show that computer science bibliography can be queried as a graph, and we hope ..........
+The aim behind this project is to show that computer science bibliography can be queried as a graph.
 If you aim at joining this project please contact us!

 **GraphDBLP** makes use of:
 1. Neo4j as graph-database for querying the knowledge base
 2. The keywords here included have been identified by the [FacetedDBLP](http://www.ifis.cs.tu-bs.de/sites/default/files/biblio/tcdl08_pdf_19580.pdf) project.